nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/pw_8gbaWZC4/index.md

 ---
 title: How Top Teams Use Pull Systems!
-description: Discover the transformative power of Kanban in optimizing pull systems for continuous improvement.
-This video unveils practical strategies and insights for enhancing workflow efficiency, identifying bottlenecks, and making data-driven decisions that propel productivity.
+description: Unlock the power of Kanban!
+Discover strategies to optimise pull systems, enhance workflow, and drive continuous improvement in your team.
 date: 2024-03-08T07:00:31Z
 videoId: pw_8gbaWZC4
 url: /resources/videos/:slug